thexant/BotReadme/index.md

-# HD2 Utility Bot - Comprehensive Documentation
+# HD2 Utility Bot - Documentation

 Welcome to the HD2 Utility Bot documentation!
 This Discord bot provides a comprehensive suite of features to enhance your Helldivers 2 server experience, including deployment tracking, stratagem crafting, attack coordination, medal systems, and more.